9 Things You Shouldn’t Wear on a Plane, According to Flight Attendants

 Things not to wear when traveling

 You can be comfortable both on the plane and when you arrive at your destination without sacrificing style—but everyone knows the agony of wearing the wrong thing that can make security or the flight miserable.
 We reached out to Taylor Garland, strategic public relations coordinator for the Association of Flight Attendants, to share her list of things you should avoid wearing when flying—and the things you definitely should.
+Plus, find out 20 things you’re probably doing on planes that flight attendants wouldn’t.

 Jewelry or bulky accessories